 Maryland Statutes and Regulations

-Bills: The Maryland General Assembly makes bills available from 1996 to the present.
+Bills: The Maryland General Assembly provides access to bills from 1996 to the present.
 Bills can be searched in a variety of ways including subject matter and bill number.
-Access to current session bills can be found at mlis.state.md.us/#bill while access to prior session bills can be found at mlis.state.md.us/#pryr.
-For bills from prior session, select the check box for the material and year you want to search.
+Access to current session bills and general session information may be found via the General Assembly's home page.
+Bills from prior session bills may be found by searching the Legislation by Session page.
+Make sure to change the session year near the bottom of the search form to search the desired year.

-Governor: The Governor's website, www.gov.state.md.us/, shows the current level of the state's Homeland Security Alert as well as links to various gubernatorial documents:
+Governor: The Governor's website links to various gubernatorial documents:

 - Executive Orders and Bill Signings: www.gov.state.md.us/documents.asp